s96Abrar/libcsys/README.md

 # LibCSys
-An Library of CoreApps family.libcsys is a library for DashBoard app.
+An Library for CoreApps .

 ### Download